 Private flood Insurance companies

-Private flood insurance market is an alternative to the federal government or NFIP.
+The private flood insurance market is an alternative to the federal government or NFIP.

-There is a company out there called Private Market Flood and is one example of a company that offers policies other than the government policy.
+There is a company out there called Private Market Flood also know as The Flood Insurance Agency and is one example of a company that offers policies other than the government policy.
 This companies CEO has done a lot for the market testified on capitol hill trying to educate our senators about this alternative.
 You see the NFIP has had a 50-year monopoly so we need to make sure people understand there are options.
 Their policy matches the coverage offered by the NFIP and they do have some interesting options such as Rate-Lock and Floodready.
 Their backing company is Lexington Insurance Company, an AIG company.
 There are other a few advantages and disadvantages to this policy that you need to understand.
 Sometimes they are less then the NFIP policy and sometimes the NFIP if rated correctly can be more favorable this is way we shop all options to get you the best coverage.
 They will consider properties that have had a flood loss (case by case).
 They write nationally so they like us.

 Let’s look at some of the Lloyds of London Flood Insurance options.
 ONE thing to know is there are many Lloyds of London options and more are coming to market every day.
 Many are what I call “me too” products meaning they are copying what other companies have already created but below are some we work with and are watching because they are pushing this market.

-Another company is called NCIP (not to be confused with N”F”IP)
+Another company is called NCIP (not to be confused with N”F”IP) also know as CAT coverage

 They are a “Lloyds syndicate or coverholder” and are really competitive primarily in the A flood zone.
 This policy has limited coverage for contents in the basement (NFIP does not any contents in the basement).
 Offers what is called Loss-of-use; can pay on Replacement Cost; Can cover higher than the NFIP limits (both case by case).
 Does not penalize property owners that second homes (like the NFIP does).
 Writes both Residental and Commercial flood policies, can line item any other structures on your parcel, (note you need to make sure you discuss this with your agent to make sure all structures are covered), can write multiple properties on one policy.
 They don’t take everything and can be a bit choosy about what they will accept.
 Usually will pass on anything that has had a flood loss but will consider if you put in an app.
 We shop all options so if this one works for your property we will offer it.
 If not written correctly there might be a co-insurance penalty (I intend to write a blog post on this because it is too much to explain here).
 This is why you need an agent that is an expert and not a dabbler to make sure you have good coverage.
 There are a few other nuances to this option.
 But overall we give it a big thumbs up.
 Oh and the CEO is wicked smart, very nice and a hoot to watch in the room when we challenge the NFIP norm.
 They write nationally.

-Another Lloyds of London private flood coverholder is called Superior
+Another Lloyds of London private flood coverholder is called Superior Flood.

 This policy is solid and very competitive in A flood zones.
 This policy has the best coverage for the basement contents and will cover on Replacement Cost, they can be very picky about what properties they will offer to cover however, can offer higher coverage (on case by case) offers limited loss of use, offers limited other structures, writes both Residental and commercial is very competitive on commercial if you can get his policy.
 Might write something one year and then “not renew next year” leaving you to shop yourself unless you are working with us.
 CEO is driving the industry, Down to earth OHIO guy.